Rogue Carver on the Loose in Italy

 Part 14, The Marble Quarries of Carrara

-In my previous post I mentioned being shocked at the scale of the Carrara marble industry and the quite gargantuan scale of quarrying.
+In my previous post I mentioned being shocked at the scale of the Carrara marble industry along with the quite gargantuan scope of quarrying.
 And so around a week ago I headed The Bee, my trusty rented Fiat Panda, north in order to see for myself the legendary marble quarries of Carrara.

-At this point I should explain that the two lane road between Pietrasanta and Carrara is practically lined with huge marble processing plants the size and scale of which quite beggars belief, each one announcing itself with one or more gargantuan mobile cranes each standing several stories high and run along their own rails.
-I can’t exaggerate just how many of these monster hoists there are – they quite literally dominate the landscape.
-In fact I couldn’t even hazard a guess just how many there are, but to give you some idea of the numbers we are talking about – the road between Pietrasanta and Carrara takes around half-an-hour to drive and for practically the entire way there always seems to be several in view.
+At this point I should explain that the two-lane road between Pietrasanta and Carrara is practically lined with huge marble processing plants the size and scale of which quite beggars belief, each one announcing itself with one or more gargantuan mobile cranes, each standing several stories high, and one tailored to glide silently along their own set of rails.
+I cannot exaggerate just how many of these monster hoists there are – they quite literally dominate the landscape.
+In fact I couldn’t even hazard a guess just how many there are, but to give you some idea of the numbers we are talking about – the road between Pietrasanta and Carrara can take around half-an-hour to drive, and for practically the entire way there always seems to be several of these giants in view.

-But of course they are not just limited to this one road, they are to be found in the foothills of the mountains and on the plains leading to the coast, they are indeed everywhere.
+But of course they are not just limited to this one road, huge marble operations are to be found in the foothills of the mountains, on the plains leading to the coast, and up every nook and cranny of a valley; they are indeed everywhere.

 The entrance to the City of Carrara is marked by a giant arch and during the few minutes it took to snap a picture or two I’d say at least a dozen trucks rumbled under it presumably on their way to the numerous awaiting ships moored at the harbor.

-But first I had to get there, and so setting my course through Carrara I emerged at the city’s Eastern edge with a few swift decisions to make (Italian traffic has little tolerance for indecision) and by far more luck than judgment, to my surprise, I found myself following signs leading the way to Colonatta.
-However, the moment I left Carrara a series of roadside attractions offering marble began to appear at regular intervals, all of which I happily ignored, but when one boasted an actual real live steam engine my resolve immediately dissolved and I found myself pulling The Bee into the wide empty parking lot to see what it was all about.
+But first I had to get there, and so setting my course through Carrara I emerged at the city’s Eastern edge with a few swift decisions to make (Italian traffic has little tolerance for indecision) and by far more luck than judgment, to my surprise, I found myself following signs leading the way to Colonnata.

-Pondering the duplicitous nature of the scene I had just witnessed I steered The Bee up and up and up towards the village of Colonnata, following the signs and taking every opportunity to stop the Fiat and gaze at the sight of so many quarries either side of the roadway.
-However, impressive as these were to my innocent eyes they paled in comparison to what I was about to encounter later in the afternoon.
+Steering The Bee up and up-and-up towards the village of Colonnata, following the signage as best I could, I also took every opportunity to safely pull The Bee safely off the road, and feast my eyes at the sight of so many quarries either side of the roadway.
+However, impressive as these were to my innocent eyes, they were but a glimpse of the epic scenes I was about to encounter later that afternoon.

 Arriving in Colonnata I was immediately impressed by the drama of the place.
 In fact I found myself slightly overawed by the sight and sounds of quarries busy at work, but the village seemed quite impervious to it all, as if to say ‘you can remove everything, take the lot, but we will still be here when it’s all gone’, because removing ‘it’ they certainly were.

-Parking The Bee in the largely empty parking lot I made my way through a series of narrow winding alleyways until I came unexpectedly upon a wide terrace that faced a wall of human activity, as trucks wound their way up and down the impossibly steep looking mountainside forming the opposite side of the narrow canyon.
-Way up high there were the unmistakable signs, and sounds, of active quarries cubing out the raw stone into truck-sized slabs, and no matter where I looked; right, left, up or down I immediately recognized the indelible mark of human activity both ancient and modern.
+Parking The Bee in the largely empty parking lot I made my way through a series of narrow winding alleyways until I came unexpectedly upon a wide terrace facing a mountain of human activity.
+As trucks wound their way up and down the impossibly steep looking mountainside forming the opposite side of the narrow canyon, way up high, there were the unmistakable signs, and eerie-echoey sounds resulting from the cutting, and hauling-out, of countless truck-sized marble blocks.

-Having satiated my immediate need for a half-bottle of very local, very locally priced red wine (3 Euros to be precise) my attention was turned to the main preoccupation of this likable and interesting little village, for I soon became aware that the entire community was absorbed in a single commodity – not marble, although the two were not unconnected, but lard… yes, lard!
-Every single shop, bar, café and restaurant was singularly devoted to the stuff.
+Having satiated my immediate need for a half-bottle of very local, very locally priced red wine my attention was turned to the main preoccupation of this likable and interesting little village, for I soon became aware that the entire community was absorbed in a single commodity – not marble, although the two were not unconnected, but lard… yes, lard!
+Every single shop, bar, cafe and restaurant was singularly devoted to the stuff.
 Lard, or ‘lardo’, was everywhere, and I mean everywhere!